CCMS-UCSD/GNPSDocumentation/docs/gc-ms-data-processing-MZmine2.md

 **![img](img/GC-MS_documentation/Picture12.png)**

+### Export results

-Once your table is ready, select it and then **export** it by following “Feature list methods / Export/Import / Export to GNPS-GC-MS (with ADAP)”.
+A new module (introduced in MZmine 2.52) allows to export data processing results (quantification table as .csv and a spectra summary file as .mgf) into the correct input format for the GNPS GC-MS library search workflow .
+The **export** module is available at “Feature list methods / Export/Import / Export to GNPS-GC-MS (with ADAP)”.
 In the open window, complete the *filename* and press “Ok”.

 **![img](img/GC-MS_documentation/Picture13.png)**